eyl91/python_podcast_to_youtube/README.md

                         YouTube
   -lo, --logo           Add if the podcast logo should be added over the
                         episode image.
-  -p, --youtube_private
+  -d DEFAULT_IMAGE, --default_image DEFAULT_IMAGE
+                        Set path for default image to be used for episodes.
+  -ot, --overlay_text_episode_info
+                        Text with episode information (Show Title, Episode Title, Publication Date) to be overlayed on the image -p, --youtube_private
                         Add if the podcast epsiodes uploaded to YouTube should be set to private